Just in the nick of time for National Cream Tea Day (Friday 28th June 2019), I excitedly present Miss Windsor’s Wartime Girdle Scones – How spiffing!

 “Ummm, excuse me Miss Windsor, you mentioned “girdle”, but isn’t that a ladies undergarment worn to disguise one’s jelly belly?”
 Well, my dears, you’re absolutely correct, but not in the case of wartime cookery, also most folks were at their healthiest and about 10 pounds lighter back then!
 So, please do read on to find out more……..

-Darlings and I must divulge, this triumphant recipe originally goes by the title of Quick Scones (traditionally cooked on a GIRDLE), which I discovered on a fat splattered, sepia tinged, discoloured page, lurking near the end of Irene Veal’s spectacular cookery book called Recipes of the 1940’s – first published in 1944 – I say, I do wonder if I own a copy of the first edition?
+I must divulge, this triumphant recipe originally goes by the title of Quick Scones (traditionally cooked on a GIRDLE), which I discovered on a fat splattered, sepia tinged, discoloured page, lurking near the end of Irene Veal’s spectacular cookery book called Recipes of the 1940’s – first published in 1944.

-By the way, Mrs Veal dedicated her book to Lord Woolton – who evidently, TAUGHT BRITISH WOMEN to COOK WISELY – well, thank you, kind sir!
+By the way, Irene Veal dedicated her book to Lord Woolton – who evidently, TAUGHT BRITISH WOMEN to COOK WISELY.

 Moving swiftly on, I recreated this recipe with self-raising flour, a little warm milk, a small handful of chopped sultanas, 1oz (30g) of one’s 8oz sugar ration, a pinch of baking powder, and our British favourite of “beef dripping’, which I collected from last Sunday’s roast dinner – a one off treat for the Miss Windsor household!